madisonmassie/Final_Project/README.md

   Conclusions:
 Which model performed the best overall?
 Based on accuracy score Why might that be? ???
 Why is glass important to study?
-Medical applications, technology,
+Medical applications, technology, crime scene forensics

 Credits/